/ tech-stacks / Go Performance Stack Guide for Solo Developers

 Domain $10-15/year

 Go's low resource usage means you can run your entire stack on the cheapest VPS available.
-A Hetzner CX22 with 2 vCPUs and 4GB RAM running Go + PostgreSQL + Redis handles thousands of concurrent users easily.
+A Hetzner CX22 with 2 vCPUs and 4GB RAM running Go plus PostgreSQL plus Redis handles thousands of concurrent users easily.
+If you would rather not manage a server, Fly.io's always-on shared-cpu-1x machine runs around $1.94/month, but their true Managed Postgres service starts near $38/month, which is where the managed path gets noticeably pricier than self-hosting.

 Alternatives to Consider